 So, although we don’t fully understand the risk of hypertension for smokers, the health risks of smoking are clear.

-If you smoke and have high blood pressure, it’s recommended you quit smoking.
-A 2016 study suggests smoking can worsen hypertension, especially in younger adults.
+If you smoke and have high blood pressure, experts recommend you quit smoking.

-Keep in mind that smoking causes your blood pressure to temporarily rise every time you smoke.
-A
+Smoking can worsen hypertension.
+Keep in mind that smoking causes your blood pressure to rise temporarily every time you smoke.

 Quitting smoking is one of the best ways to lower your risk of various cardiovascular conditions.
 Other steps you can take to lower your blood pressure include: